 When to catch it?

-Batwoman is still very early in the production stages, with only the first episode done filming so far.
-Production for the remaining episodes will resume in July and continue until the end of the year.
-So while there’s no official release date yet we are expecting to see Batwoman on our TV screens this fall.
-Especially, since The CW has given the show the Sundays at 8/7 central timeslot, which is right before Supergirl.
+Although Batwoman is still early in the production stages, with only the first few episodes done filming so far (production for the remaining episodes will continue until the end of the year), we already have an official premiere date.
+Batwoman will begin her journey on Sunday, October 6th at 8/7 central, right before the season 5 premiere of Supergirl.